iCOMPLY TERMS AND CONDITIONSDownload T&Cs

 Mock CQC Inspection

-A full day inspection, which is based our experience of CQC inspections.
+A full day inspection, which is based on our experience of CQC inspections.
 The inspection includes interviewing team members, checking compliance, assessing the practice and providing a report to the practice.

 Business consultancy includes analysis, strategic planning, advice, coaching and mentoring.
 It is generally subject to an initial consultation.